Nyagahisaac/Quotes/README.md

 Tech Quotes is an application that allows users to add, delete, upvote and downvote quotes.<br>
 The user provides the quote, author, and the individual who submitted the quote while creating a quote.<br>
-Upvoting the quotes is done by clicking the button labelled 'upvote'. <br>
+Upvoting the quotes is done by clicking the button labelled Icon like('upvote'). <br>
-Downvoting the quotes is done by clicking the button labelled 'Downvote'.<br> The quote that is the most upvoted is highlighted with a background colour of cyan.<br>
+Downvoting the quotes is done by clicking the button labelled Icon dislike ('Downvote').<br> The quote that is the most upvoted is highlighted with a background colour of primary('blue').<br>

 The main functionalities are:<br>
 * Create a new quote